 Conversion Calculator

-NOTE: Conversion may vary by brand so check the single-serving amount which is typically equivalent to the sweetness of 1 teaspoon sugar and adjust accordingly.
+NOTE: Conversion may vary by brand, so check the single-serving amount, which is typically equivalent to the sweetness of 1 teaspoon sugar, and adjust accordingly.

 For small measurements, use a mini measuring spoon set.
-A "pinch" measure can be used for 1/16 teaspoon and a "smidgen" measure can be used for 1/32 tsp.
+A "pinch" measure can be used for 1/16 tsp, and a "smidgen" measure can be used for 1/32 tsp.
 I also recommend buying a complete measuring spoon set that has a 1/3 teaspoon measure and a 1/16 teaspoon spoon!

 White or brown sugar is 50% glucose and 50% fructose, delivering 100% carbs.
 Adding real sugar, in any form, to your diet will stop your body from entering ketosis and burning fat instead of carbs for energy.